-The best headphones to look forward to in 2023
+The best headphones to look forward to in 2024 and beyond

 Apple AirPods Max 2

 Apple usually releases its AirPods alongside its iPhones and iPads at the end of each year.
 Considering it has been over three years since Apple dropped the original AirPods Max, it would make sense for the company to bring its next-gen upgrade to market.
 However, the flagship headphones avoided any mention at Apple’s “Wonderlust” event in September 2023 and CES 2024.
 Nevertheless, respected Apple analyst Ming-Chi Kuo remarked on X in early 2023 that the new AirPods Max could arrive alongside more affordable AirPods earbuds in the second half of 2024 or 2025.

 Likewise, Mark Gurman of Bloomberg reported in October 2023 that Apple plans to overhaul its AirPods line this year.
 The company is expected to showcase its flagship headphones at the tail-end of 2024.
 This will follow shortly after the launch of two different AirPods (4th Generation) earbuds.
 No matter how you look at it, this is an unusually long release window for Apple and bucks all previous expectations and trends.

 Apple's AirPods Max 2 may not release until the second half of 2024 or 2025.

 This is a shame, given Apple’s AirPods Max are a welcome addition to the AirPods family.
 They boast excellent sound quality, superior active noise canceling (ANC), and transparency mode capabilities.
 They are also home to some of the most comfortable ear cups on the market.
 Their spatial audio feature immerses users in a satisfying 3D audio sphere.
 That’s perfect for watching films or losing yourself in a layered soundscape.
 The AirPods Max also boast 21 hours of battery life.
 Considering they technically don’t turn off, that’s pretty good going.